enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementAIActor.rst

 .. _ActorInterface-getParameters:

-std::vector<LimonAPI::ParameterRequest> getParameters()
+std::vector<LimonTypes::GenericParameter> getParameters()
 =======================================================

-Returns a vector of :ref:`ParameterRequest`, These parameters are going to be set by map designer using the editor.
+Returns a vector of ``LimonTypes::GenericParameter``.
+These parameters are going to be set by map designer using the editor.
 These parameters should be filled with their current values, because Load/Save logic uses these parameters to persist AI information.

 .. _ActorInterface-setParameters:

-void setParameters(std::vector<LimonAPI::ParameterRequest> parameters)
+void setParameters(std::vector<LimonTypes::GenericParameter> parameters)
 ======================================================================

 The parameters set by map designer will be passed to this method.
 It might be just set, or they might be loading as part of map load.